 For a stiff sacroiliac joint (fixation), stretches that gently rotate the joint can help loosen the surrounding soft tissues and restore some natural motion.
 These stretches include:

 - Lower trunk rotation.
 Lie on the back with both knees slightly bent, then gently move both knees to one side to twist the torso while keeping both shoulders flat on the ground.
 Hold this stretch for about 5 to 10 seconds, then repeat on the other side.
 This stretch helps loosen the muscles in the lower back, hips, and abdomen.

 - Pelvic rotation stretch.
 Lying on the back with the legs straight, bring one knee into the air so the calf is parallel to the floor.
 Turn the foot so it’s pointed slightly away from the body to gently rotate the pelvis.
-Push the hand on the outside of the knee and hold for 5 seconds.
+For slight resistance, push the hand on the outside of the knee and hold for 5 seconds.
 Then, turn the foot so it’s angled slightly toward the middle of the body, push the hand on the inside of the knee, and hold for 5 seconds.
 Repeat each stretch 3 times.
 This stretch helps loosen the muscles on each side of the pelvis, but may not be recommended for all cases.